jackma-00/house-price-prediction/README.md

 The selected model for predicting house prices is an [**XGBoost**](https://xgboost.readthedocs.io/en/stable/index.html) regressor, trained using a [**Randomized search**](https://scikit-learn.org/1.5/modules/generated/sklearn.model_selection.RandomizedSearchCV.html) on hyper parameters.

 ### ⚙️ Online Inference Notebook
 [Here](./src/notebooks/4_house_price_online_inference.ipynb) is where the model inference was tested.
-The model was first deployed and tested with an inference request.
-Lastly, the model was interactively tested by building a user interface with [**Gradio**](https://www.gradio.app/).
+The model was first deployed and validated through an inference request.
+The input data must conform to the schema of the **properties feature group**, ensuring compatibility with the model's requirements.
+User-provided data does not include **OMI data**, as these are automatically integrated into the feature vector through the **feature view** component.
+This approach enriches the user-input data with additional predictive features, enhancing the model's accuracy and effectiveness.
+Lastly, the model was interactively tested by developing a user-friendly interface using [**Gradio**](https://www.gradio.app/), enabling intuitive interaction and real-time predictions.

 ### 📅 Weekly Feature Notebook
 [This](./src/notebooks/2_house_price_weekly_feature_pipeline.ipynb) is where the weekly data fetch is tested, along with the subsequent model retraining and deployment update.